Friedmann's Universe Controlled by Gauss-Bonnet Modified Gravity: Introduction

-In this present work we use the $f(\mathcal{G})$ Gauss-Bonnet Modified Gravity approach, by applying the simplest non-trivial function of $\mathcal{G}$, we peer into its consequences on a homogeneous and isotropic Friedmann's geometry. \textit{Section III.} gives a very brief definition of topological invariants in 4D. \textit{Section IV.} presents the standard $f(\mathcal{G})$ gravity; \textit{subsection IV.a.} presents a relationship between $f(\mathcal{G})$ and the Fierz representation of a spin-2 particle. \textit{Section V.} applies the theory to the Friedmann's universe; \textit{subsection V.A.} deals with the case for $\mathcal{G}=constant$, which yields an important constraint to filter out non-physical solutions; \textit{subsection V.B.} considers the simplest non-trivial function of $\mathcal{G}$, that is $f(\mathcal{G})=\sigma \mathcal{G}^2$; first we assume an empty space-time, which produces a 2D dynamical system, and a complete qualitative description of numerical solutions near and around the critical points is presented; and second, we assume cosmic dust as source, producing a 3D dynamical system, and present a set of qualitative behavior of numerical solutions. \textit{Section VI.} the conclusion.
+In this present work we use the $f(\mathcal{G})$ Gauss-Bonnet Modified Gravity approach, by applying the simplest non-trivial function of $\mathcal{G}$, we peer into its consequences on a homogeneous and isotropic Friedmann's geometry, first in an empty space-time, then in the case with source matter as cosmic dust. \textit{Section II.} gives a very brief definition of topological invariants in 4D. \textit{Section III.} presents the standard $f(\mathcal{G})$ gravity; \textit{subsection III.a.} presents a relationship between $f(\mathcal{G})$ and the Fierz representation of a spin-2 particle. \textit{Section IV.} applies the theory to the Friedmann's universe; \textit{subsection IV.A.} deals with the case for $\mathcal{G}=constant$, which yields a number of important constraints to filter out non-physical solutions; \textit{subsection IV.B.} considers the simplest non-trivial function of $\mathcal{G}$, that is $f(\mathcal{G})=\sigma \mathcal{G}^2$; first we assume an empty space-time, which produces a 2D dynamical system, and a complete qualitative description of numerical solutions near and around the critical points is presented; and second, we assume cosmic dust as source, producing a 3D dynamical system, and present a set of qualitative behavior of numerical solutions. \textit{Section V}, the conclusion.